AndyAyersMS/coreclr/Documentation/design-docs/GuardedDevirtualization.md

 subsequent call is introduced via inlining of the directly called method, as we know the exact type along that path.
 But for back to back calls to virtual methods off of the same object it would be nice to do just one test.
+- should we test for multiple types?
+Once we've peeled off the "most likely" case if the conditional probability of the next most likely case is high it is probably worth testing for it too.
+I believe the C++ compiler will test up to 3 candidates this way... but that's a lot of code expansion.